nerds-ufes/polka/README.md

 ![Example of port switching](./mininet/figures/architecture.png)

-For example, if we apply this scheme to the scenario of figure and assign nodeIDs 4, 3, 5, 7 to nodes s1,s2,s3 and s4, respectively, the routeID calculated according to RNS is 25.
-In this way, the output ports for s1,s2, and s3 are, respectively: (25 mod 4 = 1, (25 mod 3)= 1, and (25 mod 5)= 0.

 ## Preparing the environment

 To download the VM image, we have to use the following link: